 Like its sister location in Cambridge, the original Lone Star Taco Bar is a delicious rebuke to the notion that you can’t find good tacos in Boston.
-The Texas-themed haunt serves over a half-dozen staple tacos ranging from Beef Barbacoa to a Dallas Spicy Beef served on a fried tortilla, plus inventive changing specials.
-Don’t forget that the name includes “bar,” or you’ll miss out on a roster of outstanding margaritas supplemented by old-school classic cocktails.
-(For even more of those, head to the bar next door, Deep Ellum, which is run by the same team.)
+The Tex-Mex haunt is known for a half-dozen staples ranging from Beef Barbacoa to Veracruz Fish, plus inventive specials like Birria Tacos.
+In 2020, it expanded next door and now boasts an umbrella-shaded, back-deck patio—a perfect perch to get acquainted with the roster of outstanding margaritas and stellar selection of crushable craft beer.

-Allston has outgrown its reputation as a student-packed 'hood filled with greasy slice joints and fast food.
-Well, the students are still there-but they now have access to innovative fast-casual spots, excellent ethnic fare, and plenty of independent restaurants and bars that won't break the bank.
+Allston-Brighton has outgrown its reputation as a set of student-filled neighborhoods that subsist on greasy slice joints and fast food.
+Well, the students are still there, but now they have access to innovative fast-casual spots, excellent fare from around the world, and plenty of independent restaurants and bars that won't break the bank.

 One of Boston’s original food trucks, Roxy’s Grilled Cheese debuted its first brick-and-mortar in Allston, and it remains an excellent venue for picking up the guacamole-stuffed Green Muenster, the Hot Honey Bacon, and even vegan-friendly grilled cheese.
 We never tire of those menu staples, but we also love the fare you won’t find on the truck, like the pimento-slathered Justin’s Burger on a sweet Portuguese bun and the Double Fried Chicken sandwich with house-made ranch.